5 Things That Happened When I Gave Up Sugar for 6 Weeks

 January the 1st I decided to give up sugar.
 I wasn't going to be super strict and start looking how much was in Ketchup (I rarely eat it anyway but still) or other sauces but more just focussing on the obvious sugars.
 I completely gave up chocolate, cakes, cookies, brownies (sob) etc. Basically, anything that tasted like heaven.
 If you didn't know, I have a sweet tooth.
 I cannot get sick of chocolate.
 My sickly meter has no limit so I could just keep eating until I popped - and a lot of the time I would get close.
 So I know I had to do something about it.

 I was initially inspired by the book by Sarah Wilson - I Quit Sugar.
 It covers some really good points and although I wasn't being as strict as the book suggests, I did use it a lot to inspire my food choices and just understand more about how sugar affects the body.
+If you are looking to start this journey you need this book.
 Buy the book here.

 Now I know one chocolate every so often is not going to kill me.
 My problem is that once I start I can't stop.
 It is easier for me to say no to the first craving than it is to stop myself from going up for seconds, thirds, fourths - you get the idea.
 I knew if I was going to lead a healthier lifestyle that I would have to give it up for good, so I gave it a go.
 And here are some things I learned along the way.

 1. I Started Replacing it With Other Crappy Food